 location / hours

 The testing site is located on the 3rd level, just before the TSA Checkpoint, near the Meet and Greet Area.
 Look for the Southwest Labs signs and intake table.
-Testing will be available to travelers for walk-in services or by appointment daily from 7am to 7:30pm.
+Testing will be available to travelers for walk-in services daily from 7am to 7:30pm.
 Please note: Samples collected after 4pm Mon-Sat and on Sunday will be processed the next day.

 we’re taking proactive steps to mitigate the spread of COVID-19

 Since the early stages of the outbreak overseas, the Albuquerque International Sunport has taken preventative steps and established procedures to mitigate the spread of COVID-19 both inside the terminal and into our community.
 The safety of our passengers, staff and community is our top priority.